evgeniy-polyakov/nostache/README.md

 * Easy whitespace control rules made for the most common cases.
 * Minimum options, override things only when you really need it.
 * Fast template parsing - only one iteration over the string, no regular expressions.
-* Two-level caching of templates: after loading and after parsing.
+* Two-level cache of templates: after loading and after parsing.
 * Unnamed template parameters, you're not bound to their names in the calling code.
 * No hidden variables that could conflict with your template data.
 * Built-in support of promises, an option to use async/await syntax.